cirosantilli/linux-cheat/find.md

 #multiple criteria

-you can combine criteria with boolean operations to make your search finer
+You can combine criteria with boolean operations to make your search finer.

 ##and

-`-a` all conditions must be satisfied
+`-a` all conditions must be satisfied.

-implicit when no criteria is specified
+Implicit when no criteria is specified.

-find paths which are pdf and which are files. the and is implicit
+Find paths which are PDF and which are files:

     find . -type f -iname '*.pdf'

-same as above with explicit and:
+Same as above with explicit and:

     find . -type f -a -iname '*.pdf'

 ##not

-find all paths which are not files:
+Find all paths which are not files:

     find . ! -type f

 ##or

-paths with either pdf or djvu extension
+Paths with either PDF or DjVu extension:

     find . -iname '*.pdf' -o -iname '*.djvu'